• Home

 https://health.clevelandclinic.org/toddler-wont-sleep-tips

-Screen time recommendations
+Screen time recommendations for children and adolescents

 Several associations have noticed the impact of screen time on development.
 The American Academy of Child and Adolescent Psychiatry has issued guidelines to help parent support their children's development.